Virtual-box-KA/CyberSecureX-Qualifier-2-Writeups/Misc/Web-access.md

 <img width="940" height="210" alt="image" src="https://github.com/user-attachments/assets/d14b59c4-a731-42d5-bdb3-2cf64b498d0f" /><br>

 I analyzed the file, as the description said.
 It showed a pattern of sql injection attack.
-I tried with different patterns, finally got one.
+There is a keyword `SUBSTRING` filtered for the and noted the values and got the flag.

 The flag is:
 ```bash